Content

 Method #2: Concatenating with ARRAYFORMULA, SUBSTITUTE, TRIM, TRANSPOSE, QUERY, and COLUMNS Functions

-Sometimes in Google Sheets, you might want to join together the results of a search.
-You can do this using a clever mix of functions like ARRAYFORMULA, SUBSTITUTE, TRIM, TRANSPOSE, QUERY, and COLUMNS.
+Sometimes, in Google Sheets, you might want to join together the results of a search.
+You can do this using a clever mix of functions like ARRAYFORMULA, SUBSTITUTE, TRIM, TRANSPOSE, QUERY, and COLUMNS to combine data from two columns.

 Using a similar list of products with names and codes, let’s combine the data from Column B and Column C, but only for rows where the Product ID in Column C is 101.
 To achieve this result, use the following formula: